code3hr/Diabetes-Prediction/README.md

 # Diabetes-Prediction

 ## Overview
-<p>use the machine learning workflow to process and transform pima indian data to create a prediction model.
+<p>use the machine learning workflow in the about file to process and transform pima indian data to create a prediction model.
 This model must predict which people are likely to develop diabetes with 70% or greater accuracy</p>

 ## Dependencies